szekai/rule-editor-poc/DEVELOPER_NOTE.md

 # Developer Guide: SpEL Rule Editor and Rule Set Builder (React + Monaco + DnD)

-This guide walks you through setting up and ## 7.
-Sample Data Structure

-For SpEL validation and testing, you can reference common data structures that rules might evaluate against.
-The specific structure will be provided based on your use case requirements.odebase for building a **SpEL Rule Editor** and **Rule Set Composer UI**, which allows users to:
+This guide walks you through setting up a codebase for building a **SpEL Rule Editor** and **Rule Set Composer UI**, which allows users to:

 - Create/edit/delete individual rules written in **Spring Expression Language (SpEL)**
 - Validate SpEL expressions using the `spel2js` library (optional: backend validation)